 The San Luis Hotel and Condominiums, built by George Mitchell was opened with a fireworks spectacular over the Gulf of Mexico.
 Hurricane Alicia delayed construction by 30 days but the hotel opened June 2, 1984.
 When George Mitchell unveiled his plans for the San Luis Hotel he said, “Galveston has long needed a quality hotel and condominium which bonds the nostalgia and graciousness of the city’s memories to today’s desire for excellence.
 The San Luis will be a landmark project for Galveston, will help foster year-round tourism and will make a significant economic contribution to the Island.”
 The property, which is now known as The San Luis Resort, Spa & Conference Center, was later purchased by Tilman J. Fertitta and is now part of Landry's, Inc.

-The Tremont House, the third hotel by that name in Galveston's history, was opened by Cynthia and George Mitchell and celebrated with the return of Mardi Gras in Galveston.
+The Tremont House, the third hotel by that name in Galveston's history, was opened by Cynthia and George Mitchell and was celebrated with the return of Mardi Gras in Galveston.
 George Mitchell worked with City leaders to revive Galveston’s traditional Mardi Gras festivities which were halted during World War II and had since then been reduced to small, private gatherings.
 The hotel has continued to celebrate Mardi Gras in grand style with the annual Tremont House Mardi Gras Ball.
 The Tremont House is a Wyndham Grand® Hotel managed by Wyndham Hotel Management, Inc. The Tremont House is a 119-room European style hotel located in the heart of historic downtown Galveston.
 This historic hotel features 14,000 sq. ft. of meeting space, a bistro-style café, fitness center and two bars for entertainment – the 1888 Toujouse Bar and The Rooftop Bar.
+In 2017, 14 apartment style suites were added to the hotel's inventory and are called The Quarters at the Tremont.
 For more information or reservations, call (409) 763-0300 or visit www.thetremonthouse.com.

-Groundbreaking for three new island properties by George Mitchell Development totaling $15 million expected to boost the Galveston tourism industry including Pirates Cove Section 10, a west end development; a $4 million addition of conference space to San Luis; and the $8 million Strand Harborside development, now known as Pier 21.
-The Mitchells opened Harbor House Hotel and the Pier 21 Complex.
+Groundbreaking for three new island properties by George Mitchell Development totaling $15 million, expected to boost the Galveston tourism industry, including Pirates Cove Section 10, a west end development; a $4 million addition of conference space to San Luis; and the $8 million Strand Harborside development, now known as Pier 21.
+The Mitchells opened Harbor House Hotel and the Pier 21 Complex in 1992.
+The Harbor House Hotel underwent a $1.7 million renovation in 2014.
 For more information or reservations, visit www.harborhousepier21.com.

 George Mitchell purchased Hotel Galvez and began a five year restoration plan for restoring the hotel to the grandeur of its early days.
 Over the years, the Mitchells have conducted several major renovation projects including the addition of a 9,763 sq. ft. spa and an $11 million renovation in preparation of the Hotel Galvez's centennial in 2011.
 Hotel Galvez & Spa is the only historic beachfront hotel on the Texas Gulf Coast and was named Outstanding Property of the Year in 2010 by the Wyndham Hotels and Resorts®, one of the highest honors in the hotel chain’s portfolio.
 This 224-room, 100+ hotel features 13,000 sq. ft. of meeting space, a full-service restaurant, fitness center, spa, lobby bar and pool bar & grill for entertainment.
 Hotel Galvez is rated four diamonds by AAA and is part of Mitchell Historic Properties.
 For reservations, call (409) 765-7721 or visit www.hotelgalvez.com.